 At the end of the reign of Nicholas I, Emperor of Russia, and the beginning of the reign of Tsar Alexander II - after whom the mineral alexandrite was named - a new garnet variety was discovered in the Ural mountains.
 Circa 1853, in the settlement of Elizaventinskoye, a group of children found some pretty green pebbles along the Bobrovka River.
 The stones were identified at the time as chrysolite or olivine, otherwise known as peridot.
 A visiting Finnish mineralogist, Nils von Nordensheld, declared that the stones were actually a new mineral (definitely not chrysolite.)
 He spoke before the St. Petersburg Mineralogical Society in February of 1864 pronouncing the new mineral to be an andradite variety of garnet with a chromium component.
-The gem's high refractive index and dispersive powers, which actually outrank diamond but are usually suppressed by its bodycolor, soon earned it the name demantoid (diamond-like).
+Although the gem has a high refractive index and dispersive powers, which actually outrank diamond, they are usually suppressed by its bodycolor, thereby earning it the name demantoid (diamond-like.)

-Demantoid gets its desirable green color from the inclusion of chromium in to the andradite composition.
-The color rages from yellowish or brownish green to an incredible, bright yellowish green.
+Demantoid gets its desirable green color from the inclusion of chromium into the andradite composition.
+The color ranges from yellowish or brownish green to an incredible, bright yellowish green.
 The superb color of the finest Russian material is the hue by which all demantoids are judged.
-Stones with typical and well formed horsetail inclusions, an inclusion unique to demantoid and found in most Russian specimens, are some of the most coveted gemstones.
+Stones with typical and well-formed horsetail inclusions, an inclusion unique to demantoid and found in most Russian specimens, are some of the most coveted gemstones.
 Most demantoids are less than 1 carat, but there are rare, larger exceptions to this rule.
 Tsavorite (a green form of grossular garnet) gets its color from vanadium and its finest specimens are sometimes confused with/sold as demantoid.

 Phillips, Wm.
 Revell and Talantsev, Anatoly S. Russian Demantoid, Czar of the Garnet Family.
 Gems & Gemology; Summer 1996.